electron/electron/docs/api/app.md

 * `type` String - Uniquely identifies the activity.
 Maps to [`NSUserActivity.activityType`][activity-type].
-* `userInfo` Object - App-specific state to store for use by another device.
+* `userInfo` any - App-specific state to store for use by another device.
 * `webpageURL` String (optional) - The webpage to load in a browser if no suitable app is installed on the resuming device.
 The scheme must be `http` or `https`.